Shixma/RedChair/README.md

 Before running the AFKer `[Delete]` please tab into the game, the run/stop hotkey only works when the game is the active window.

+Once its running you can now use the rest of your PC how you usually would!

 Keys that open menus will stop you from getting kicked, no need to move around or anything, be sure to use multiple